Traveling to China

 Visas

-In most cases, travelers must obtain a visa from a Chinese embassy or consulate before arriving in mainland China.
-Start the visa application process at least one month in advance.
-Travel agencies can assist with applications and expedited services are available.
+For most travelers, a visa must be obtained from a Chinese embassy or consulate prior to arrival in mainland China.
+We recommend initiating the visa application process at least one month in advance.
+Travel agencies can provide assistance with applications, and expedited services are available if needed.

-For the most up-to-date visa requirements, check the Chinese embassy website or Visa Application Service Center website for your home country.
+For the most current visa requirements, please visit the website of the Chinese embassy or the Visa Application Service Center in your home country.

-Visitors to Hong Kong and Macau usually do not need visas, but will require one for traveling onwards to mainland China.
+Please note that while visitors to Hong Kong and Macau typically do not require visas, a visa will be necessary for travel onwards to mainland China.

-Tourist visas allow single or multiple entries for 30 days to 6 months.
-Citizens of certain countries like the US and UK may qualify for 10-year multiple entry visas if they have previously visited China.
+Tourist visas permit single or multiple entries for durations ranging from 30 days to 6 months.
+Citizens of certain countries, such as the US and UK, may be eligible for 10-year multiple entry visas if they have previously visited China.

-Visa applications generally require proof of return travel, hotel bookings, and a full trip itinerary.
+Visa applications generally necessitate proof of return travel, hotel reservations, and a comprehensive trip itinerary.

 For further details, please refer to the Visa section of the official Beijing Municipal Government website.